MaximePolicarpo/Silucave/README.md

 - Launch RERconverge
 - Launch ABSREl, RELAX, CSUBST and MUTPRED2 for each orthogroup.

+Proteome fasta file for each species is available in this Github (splitted in three files due to GitHub size limits.
+To obtain the fasta : cat Proteomes_part_* > Proteomes_recombined.zip ; unzip Proteomes_recombined.zip)

 ## IV - Data analysis and figures